AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch2.md

 MSI-H/dMMR mutation
 Microsatellites are short, repeated strings of
 DNA.
-When errors or defects occur, they are
-¿xed by mismatch repair (MMR) proteins.
+When errors or defects occur, they are used by mismatch repair (MMR) proteins.
-Some cancers have DNA mutations for changes that prevent these errors from being
+Some cancers have DNA mutations for changes that prevent these errors from being used.
-¿xed.
 This is called microsatellite instability
 (MSI) or MMR de¿ciency (dMMR).
 When cancer cells have more than a normal number of microsatellites, it is called MSI-high (MSI-H).